Anti Discrimination Policy and Procedure for the Resolution of Student Discrimination Complaints

 Statement of Policy

-Excelsior College is committed to providing a learning environment that is free from illegal discrimination based upon an individual’s race, ethnicity, national origin, age, religion, gender, sexual orientation, physical or mental disability, or veteran status.
-Illegal discrimination in any form will not be tolerated at the College.
+Excelsior University is committed to providing a learning and working environment that is free from illegal discrimination based upon an individual’s race, ethnicity, national origin, age, religion, marital status, familial status, gender, gender identity, sexual orientation, physical or mental disability, genetic information, or military or veteran status.
+Illegal discrimination in any form will not be tolerated at Excelsior.

 STEP 1: Office of the Provost